viveksgr/EECS349/index.md

 ##### Logistic Regression: <br>

 ##### Support Vector Machine: <br>
 We constructed a linear SVM using the package LIBSVM to conduct a baseline test of how well the features could predict the labels.

 ##### Gradient Boosting: <br>
 We built a gradient boosted decision tree classifier using XGBoost and tensorflow.
 This classifier builds many weakly accurate decision trees and combines their predictions into an ensemble that tends to be fairly accurate.
-We are using a binary, sigmoidal loss function and the default boosting parameters (no regularization, no maximum depth, etc.).
-Because of this, the model overfits the training data and performs at about a ZeroR classifier level on testing data.
-We plan to manipulate these values to reduce overfitting Specifically, we will focus on tuning the L1 regularization, L2 regularization, L2 regularization on tree biases, max depth, gamma, eta, and number of training iterations.
+We used a binary, sigmoidal loss function and optimized several important hyperparameters (L1 regularization, L2 regularization, gamma, and learning step size) of the model to improve performance.
+All code for training and optimizing gradient boosted trees can be found at https://github.com/torbenator/calcium_spikes

 ##### Neural Networks: <br>
 We have constructed a feed forward neural network with 3 hidden layers using Tensorflow and sklearn.
 The network is trained for a binary classification task.
 The loss function being used is the probability error (cross entropy softmax with logits).
 We use Adam optimizer with a learning rate of 0.01 to minimize this loss.
 The network then predicts the spikes given the test examples.

 #### Results

+images/xgboost_accuracy_curve.png

+#### Discussion

+this data was sketch af. and we should do this with better data. foo
+Investigating the feature importance scores for the gradient boosted trees provides novel insights to which features contributed to accurate predictions.
+Perhaps not so surprisingly, the feature that provided on average the most information gain and that was split on the most, was the brain region that the neuron was recorded from (f60).
+This supports the idea that calcium dynamics are not identical from one neuron to the next, but may be somewhat specific to cell type and cellular environment.
+More surprisingly, simultanious calcium level was not a particularly useful feature for predicting spiking.
+The calcium currents preceeding and following a given time point tended to be used in these trees.
+Even calcium at times 200 ms before spikes (f53) was a particularly strong contributor to prediction accuracy.

+/images/feature_importance_scores.png
+foo

+future work: using sliding window derivative.